 Don't yet prove you were wrong or right.

-They dismiss those with wrinkles as weak.
+They've been taught those with wrinkles are weak.

 And your wisdom they no longer seek.